BestTimesToVisit.com Logo

 money

-While credit cards are accepted in larger hotels and shops, cash is king for smaller vendors, markets, and most tuk-tuks.
-Exchange some money at the airport upon arrival for convenience, but you'll likely get better rates at authorized money changers in the city.
+While credit cards are accepted in larger hotels and shops, cash is king for markets, smaller eateries, and tuk-tuks.
+Exchange some cash at the airport upon arrival, but then look for ATMs from reputable banks like Hatton National Bank (HNB) or Commercial Bank for better rates.
 Keep smaller denominations handy for everyday purchases.

 culture